BillHertzing/ATAP.Utilities/src/ATAP.IAC.Ansible/Documentation/ReadMe.md

 This package does not document the steps to setup a new host to accept connections and commands from an AnsibleController host.
 For the instructions to setup a new computer / host so that it can accept connections and commands from Ansible, see [tbd]

-Overview diagram of this package and how it interacts with teh organizations hosts can be found [here; tbd]
+Overview diagram of this package and how it interacts with the organizations hosts can be found [here; tbd]

 The AnsibleController host must be configured before Ansible will run.
 The ATAP Utilities repository is primarily written around Windows hosts, so these instructions will start from a very low level to setup an AnsibleController on a Windows Subsystem for Linux (WSL) container running on a Windows 11 host.